c-blake/hldiff/README.md

 achieves an interesting property.
-Since `hldiff` is typically 2..6x faster than `git log -p`, if you have >=1.5 free CPU cores (a common case for me) then `git log -p|hldiff` should take *no more real time* than `git log -p` (which can take quite a while in human terms on a large, old repository).
+Since `hldiff` is typically 2..6x faster than `git log -p`, if you have >=1.5 free CPU cores (a common case for me) then `git log -p|hldiff` should take *no more real time* than `git log -p` (which can take several seconds to minutes on large, old repositories).

 I found no other package with a similar "no extra time" trait.
 Assuming 2 free CPU cores, such a program would need to be no more than 2x slower than `hldiff`.
-E.g., `hldiff` is about 12x faster than a Perl `diff-so-fancy` & 15-30x faster than a Rust https://github.com/da-x/delta program which crashes immediately for me on a Linux kernel `git log -p`. { `delta` does (or tries to do) more work to syntax highlight the text on a per prog.lang basis. } I've not timed various `git diff --word-diff-regex` configs, but regexes get awfully slow and git does not go multi-threaded for highlighting purposes.
+E.g., `hldiff` is about 12x faster than a Perl `diff-so-fancy` & 15-30x faster
+than a Rust https://github.com/da-x/delta program which crashes immediately for me on a Linux kernel `git log -p`. { `delta` does (or tries to do) more work to syntax highlight the text on a per prog.lang basis. } I've not timed various `git diff --word-diff-regex` configs, but regexes get awfully slow and git does not go multi-threaded for highlighting purposes.
 So, `hldiff` may be the only way (at present) to highlight diff output that does not make users wait longer on already slow jobs.

 Installation
 ============